datacarpentry/python-ecology-lesson/episodes/01-starting-with-data.md

 > We can plot the above with
 >
 > ```
-> # plot stacked data so columns 'one' and 'two' are stacked
+> # Plot stacked data so columns 'one' and 'two' are stacked
 > my_df = pd.DataFrame(d)
 > my_df.plot(kind='bar',stacked=True,title="The title of my graph")
 > ```